axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 For example, a Ronin address looks something like this: ronin:50460c4cd74094cd591455cad457e99c4ab8be0.

 ## B
+### Bitcoin
+Bitcoin is a blockchain network that uses a native cryptocurrency called bitcoin (BTC).
+As the first blockchain and cryptocurrency, it has a dominant presence within the broader crypto ecosystem.
+Bitcoin was established in 2009 and pioneered Proof of Work (PoW), a technology used to reach consensus on a decentralized network.

 ### Block
 A block is the data record of all transaction information made during a specific time frame on a blockchain network.
 Blocks are added sequentially to a network's chain of data, which in turn make up the public ledger known as a blockchain.

 For example, a Ronin block contains information about the date, time, and number of transactions, as well as signature information regarding the origin and destination of the transfer.
 Blocks must be confirmed by the network via a process of consensus before a chain can continue transacting and creating new blocks.

 ### Block explorer
 A block explorer is a software interface that enables users to access real-time blockchain information like transactions, blocks, addresses, nodes, and balances on a particular network.
-On Ronin, the explorer software is called [Ronin Block Explorer](https://explorer.roninchain.com/).
+On Ronin, the explorer software is called [Ronin Block Explorer](https://app.roninchain.com/dashboard).

-### Block height
-Block height is an identifier for a given block based on the number of blocks completed prior to that block.

 ### Block reward
 A block reward is the payment awarded to a validator for successfully validating a new block.
-On Ronin, the block reward is paid in RON as part of commission, which is calculated as the block reward times the commission rate set by the validator.
+On Ronin, the block reward is shared between validators and delegators.

 ### Blockchain
 A blockchain is a public ledger of transactions that is maintained and verified by a decentralized, peer-to-peer (P2P) network of computers that adhere to a consensus mechanism to confirm data.
 Each computer in a blockchain network maintains its own copy of the shared record, making it nearly impossible for a single computer to alter past transactions or for malicious actors to overwhelm the network.